pushpendra6/flutter-shopping-app/README.md

 - Cart screen with:
   - List of added products
   - Delete product with confirmation dialog
+- Checkout Screen with:
+  - List of Cart Products
+  - Total Payable Amount in bottom
+  - Pay Button
 - SnackBar feedback for user actions
 - Simple Material UI design